 - 5. Railroad.
 In Business, Marine or Industrial Districts, no setback is required from the right-of-way of a railroad. - 6.
 Fence, wall or terrace.
-Setback distances will not apply to a fence or wall six feet (6') or less in height nor to a retaining of less than six feet (6') in height that is not classified as a shoreline flood and erosion control structure nor to an unroofed terrace; but no fence, wall or terrace will be located within the right-of-way of any street, and no solid fence, wall or terrace more than four feet (4') in height will be located closer to the street line than the front façade of the principal building. - 7.
+Setback distances will not apply to a fence or wall seven feet (7') or less in height nor to a retaining of less than seven feet (7') in height that is not classified as a shoreline flood and erosion control structure nor to an unroofed terrace; but no fence, wall or terrace will be located within the right-of-way of any street. - 7.
 Sign.
 Certain permitted signs, as specified in Section 62, may extend within lesser distances of a property or street line. - 8.
 Minor Accessory structure in a residence district.
 In a Residence District, an unattached accessory structure that is twenty feet (20') or less in height and four hundred square feet (400 s.f.) or less in gross floor area may meet the lesser setback requirement for minor accessory structures as specified in the district.